votca/votca/share/doc/input_files.rst

 --------------------------

-A topology is completely specified by a set of beads, their types, and a list of bonded interactions. votcais able to read topologies in the GROMACS\ ``.tpr`` format.
-For example, one can create a coarse-grained topology based on the mapping file and atomistic GROMACStopology using .
+A topology is completely specified by a set of beads, their types, and a list of bonded interactions.
+VOTCA is able to read topologies in the GROMACS\ ``.tpr`` format.
+For example, one can create a coarse-grained topology based on the mapping file and atomistic GROMACS topology.
 .. code:: bash

   csg_gmxtopol --top topol.tpr --cg propane.xml --out out.top

-In some cases, however, one might want to use a .pdb, H5MD or .dump file which does not contain all information about the atomistic topology.
+In some cases, however, one might want to use a .pdb, H5MD or .dump file which does not contain all the required atomistic topology information.
 In this case, additional information can be supplied in the XMLmapping file.